awumii/yoga-pro-7-14ahp9-linux/README.md

 # Resources for Yoga Pro 7 14AHP9 on Linux
 This repository contains my patches, drivers and other resources useful for those who want a better Linux experience on this laptop.
 My model is specifically a Yoga Pro 7 14AHP9 with AMD Ryzen 7 8845HS, RTX 3050 6GB and MEDIATEK MT7922 802.11ax.
 It works well out of the box, but these tweaks can improve the experience.

+📌 **The Goal:** Get rid of all errors in dmesg, even those that seem harmless.
+Apply all patches here if you want a clean log, or just apply those patches that fix actual issues.

 ## Fixes included in this repository
 * Patched **ideapad-laptop** (ideadpad_acpi) driver: